 Internal Audit and Fiscal Compliance

 ACPS values good governance, strong internal controls, and the effective management of public resources.
 ACPS employees are encouraged to report any concerns or suspicions of fraud, waste or abuse.
-The waste hotline and website represent ACPS’ commitment to fostering an ethical workplace for all employees and to protecting pubic resources.
+The waste hotline and website represent ACPS’ commitment to fostering an ethical workplace for all employees and to protecting public resources.
 This guidance applies to all ACPS employees, including substitutes, part-time and temporary employees.

 What is Fraud, Waste or Abuse?

 Fraud is the commitment of an intentional action that is characterized either by deceit, concealment or violation of trust.
 Fraud is perpetrated by an individual to obtain money, property or services to which the individual committing the fraud would not be entitled to receive.

 Waste is the inefficient use of ACPS resources.
 Funds are wasted when they are used for unnecessary or extravagant expenditures.

 Abuse is the wrongful or improper use of resources that includes the deliberate use of one’s position to act in a manner that is contrary to its rightful or legally authorized intended purpose.

 Reporting Fraud, Waste and Abuse

 To report potential fraud, waste, or abuse of ACPS’ assets or resources, please do one of the following: